 |Bitcoin Costs||$33,872 k||$36,596 k||8%|

 |Bitcoin % Gross Margin||0.7%||1.1%||73%|

-While the revenue from Bitcoin comprises a reasonably small amount of the mobile payment firms overall top line (<5%) it is impressive nonetheless that the company was able to grow revenue in a segment which has seen a general downturn in interest over the period.
+While the revenue from Bitcoin comprises a reasonably small amount of the mobile payment firms overall top line (<5%) it’s impressive nonetheless that the company was able to grow revenue in a segment that has seen a general downturn in interest over the period.

 Square also noted in their results a small amount of Bitcoin inventory held on their books, totaling $400,000 at the end of the quarter.

 The price of Bitcoin fell approximately 8% over the company’s second quarter but what is perhaps more interesting is that Square was able to grow revenue even during lacklustre and general bumpy public interest in Bitcoin.

 Google Trends Interest over time of “Bitcoin”